sisl/astra-rl/docs/tutorials/customize_training/solvers.md

 ## Choose your data contract

 First, define your own `@dataclass Step`/`Batch` to match your algorithm.
 These dataclasses determine what information is stored at each step of learning and hold the information across a total batch.
-(TODO: improve)

----

-## example
+Example:

 ```python
 from dataclasses import dataclass